gravity226/Cryptography/README.md

  - Vigenère Cipher

 ### Special Thanks
- - [www.wordfrequency.info](http://www.wordfrequency.info) is providing a free list of the top 5000 words used with their ranks.
+ - [www.wordfrequency.info](http://www.wordfrequency.info) is providing a free list of the top 5000 words used in the English language with their ranks.